 Promising Futures National Scan for Evidence Based and Promising Programs

-This section of the website is designed to provide up-to-date information on interventions and program models for children experiencing family violence.
-The information provided has been collected through over a decade-long national scan and review of programs and interventions for children experiencing family violence and other forms of trauma.
+This section of the website is designed to provide up-to-date information on interventions and program models for children experiencing family violence and other adverse experiences.
+The information provided has been collected through over a 15 year long national scan and review of programs and interventions for children experiencing family violence and other forms of trauma.
 Several programs have been specifically developed for children who have experienced domestic violence or have been adapted to work with children impacted by DV.
-Other program profiles on this website describe programs for fathers, parents, and children who have experienced other types of trauma including child maltreatment and exposure to community violence that have relevance for families impacted by DV.
+Other program profiles on this website describe programs for fathers, parents, and children who have experienced other types of exposure to violence including child maltreatment and community violence that have relevance for families impacted by DV.

-Within the Database users can view all interventions, or search for and view programs by numerous categories.
-Each program profile includes an overview of the evaluation of the program.
-The program profiles featured represent a wide array of interventions ranging from evidence-based programs that have been proven to be effective in reducing trauma symptoms and behavioral issues in children who have experienced DV to innovative programs that have limited or no formal evaluation.
+The programs featured represent a wide array of interventions ranging from evidence-based programs that have been proven to be effective in reducing mental health symptoms, including trauma symptoms, in children who have experienced DV to innovative programs that have limited or no formal evaluation.
 Some of programs that are not supported by evaluation data are well-established interventions that are informed by decades of experience while others are emerging practices that may provide new ideas and insights for working with families who have been impacted by DV.
 There is increasing emphasis on implementing evidence-based programming to ensure continued funding and maximize potential effectiveness with limited resources.
 There are also ongoing opportunities to lift up and learn from practice wisdom, and community driven and designed programs.
-Also important is to highlight how programs are adapting services to be culturally relevant and meet families’ need.
+Also important is to highlight how programs are adapting services to meet the unique needs of survivors and families.
 This website is updated periodically to provide the latest information on new programming and evaluation as the field advances.
 To recommend a program model for inclusion, contact Leiana Kinnicutt at lkinnicutt@futureswithoutviolence.org.

 Program Selection Methodology